Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Experiments

-In Figs.~\ref{fig:Cycle-GAN (w/ keypoints)},~\ref{fig:BP}, and~\ref{fig:T_GAN}, we show the transported images by Cycle-GAN (w/ keypoints), KPG-RL-BP, and our proposed KPG-RL-MBP.
-We can observe that the transported source images by the Cycle-GAN (w/ keypoints) are clear, but there seem to be many source images incorrectly transported to be the target images of other digits.
-This implies that Cycle-GAN (w/ keypoints) does not well transport the source images to ground-truth transported classes (\ie, digit of the original source images).
+{ \textit{Results on digits for I2I translation} In Figs.~\ref{fig:BP},~\ref{fig:T_GAN}, and~\ref{fig:T_MSP}, we visualize the transported images by KPG-RL-BP, KPG-RL-MBP, and KPG-RL-MSP.
 Figure~\ref{fig:BP} shows that most transported source images by KPG-RL-BP belong to corresponding ground-truth transported classes, but are blurry.
-In Fig.~\ref{fig:T_GAN}, it can be observed that many transported source images in even columns by KPG-RL-MBP share the same digits/class labels of the original source images in odd columns.
-Meanwhile, KPG-RL-MBP produces transported images with less blur than KPG-RL-BP, which is attributed to our manifold constraints $\mathcal{L}_M$ in Eq.~\eqref{eq:gan_based}.
+In Figs.~\ref{fig:T_GAN} and \ref{fig:T_MSP}, it can be observed that most transported source images in even columns by KPG-RL-MBP and KPG-RL-MSP share the same digits (class labels) as the original source images in odd columns.
+Meanwhile, KPG-RL-MBP and KPG-RL-MSP produce transported images with less blur than KPG-RL-BP, which is attributed to our manifold constraints $\mathcal{L}_M$ in Eq.~\eqref{eq:gan_based} and manifold sampling~\eqref{eq:msp}, respectively.
 We give the quantitative results in Table~\ref{tab:quantitative_results_digits}.
-In the left half of Table~\ref{tab:quantitative_results_digits}, we can observe that our KPG-RL-MBP achieves the highest accuracy and the lowest FID on digits among the compared approaches, indicating that our KPG-RL-MBP can better transport source images to the ground-truth transported classes and produce transported images of high quality.
-Note that in Table~\ref{tab:quantitative_results_digits}, WGAN-QC\footnote{The original WGAN-QC maps noises to images.
-To apply WGAN-QC to the I2I translation task, we replace the generator and discriminator with those of our approach and take source images as the inputs of the generator.
-The implementation is based on the official code of WGAN-QC.} generates the same noisy output for all input source images, and we do not report its accuracy and FID.
+In the left half of Table~\ref{tab:quantitative_results_digits}, we can observe that our approaches, \ie, KPG-RL-CFM, KPG-RL-SF2M, KPG-RL-BP, KPG-RL-MBP, and KPG-RL-MSP, outperform the compared methods by more than 25\% in terms of accuracy, demonstrating that our keypoint-guided models indeed realize the guidance of paired data to produce better translation.
+Meanwhile, our approaches except for KPG-RL-BP achieve comparable FID compared with the baselines.
+The KPG-RL-CFM and KPG-RL-SF2M respectively achieve comparable FID compared with OT-CFM and SF2M, but improve the accuracy of OT-CFM and SF2M by more than 50\%, indicating that our keypoint-guidance techniques can improve the performance of OT-CFM and SF2M.